 Any serialized data used by an application is at risk of manipulation, so ideally it should be accompanied by a cryptographic signature that enables integrity checks.
 This validation would prevent tampering of the serialized data.
 Another mitigation strategy includes not using binary formats, and choose alphanumeric standardized formats such as JSON and YAML.

-Insecure Deserialization example
+Java Deserialization Vulnerability example

 The Insecure Deserialization attack sequence that the video describes is: